Frequently Asked Questions

 Our Farm is located in the village of Ruff Creek in Southwestern Pennsylvania, approximately 1 hour drive from Pittsburgh.

-Is the Elysian Fields Farm Lamb served in restaurants and at the Bocuse d’Or the same as Pure Bred?
+Is the Elysian Fields Farm Lamb served in restaurants the same as Pure Bred?

 Yes, Pure Bred lamb is the highest quality lamb available.
 There is no difference between the lamb you order on this site to enjoy at home and what the restaurants receive, except in terms of how it is cut (most restaurants we work with do their own, custom portioning).
 Our consumer brand is called Pure Bred, but many chefs prefer to refer to the product by the farm name.
 We think that is fine, as it honors the contribution of the place and the tremendous gifts we enjoy in this beautiful and abundant part of Pennsylvania.